 Seattle Prep is committed to providing quality Catholic education that is affordable to families.
-To that end, we awarded $1,250,000 in tuition assistance for the 2012-13 school year and anticipate increasing that budget for the 2013-14 school year by about 10%.
+To that end, we awarded $1,674,000 in tuition scholarships for the 2015-16 school year.
 We encourage low and middle income families to apply for assistance.
 For all application instructions and deadlines, click on the link at the bottom of this page.

 Below are five examples of current Prep students and their awards.
 As there are many qualitative and quantitative factors at play in each scenario, awards may vary, even given similar financial profiles, depending on the relative merits of the students and funds available.

 New applicants are notified as to the amount of assistance received at the time of acceptance to Seattle Prep.
-Currently, 21% of all students at Prep receive tuition assistance.
+Currently, 26% of all students at Prep receive tuition scholarships.

 Families are invited to apply via the link at the bottom of the page for tuition assistance.
-Assistance is distributed in the form of direct tuition assistance grants and/or work grants.
-Work grants enable students help defray the cost of their tuition by satisfactorily completing a job assignment after school at Seattle Prep, usually from 3:00 – 5:00 p.m. on school days.
+Assistance is distributed in the form of direct tuition grants and/or work grants.
+Work grants enable students to defray the cost of their tuition by satisfactorily completing a job assignment after school at Seattle Prep, usually from 3:00 – 5:00 p.m. on school days.
 Students are paid $15-$20 per hour depending on the task.
-Work grants are usually 100-hour, $1,000 grants and reimbursement checks are sent directly to parents on a quarterly basis.
+Work grants are usually $1,000 grants and reimbursement checks are sent directly to parents on a quarterly basis.
 For work grant guidelines for the 2015-16 school year, click here.

 Each year Seattle Prep awards a small number of St. Ignatius and Honors-at-Entrance Scholarships to incoming freshmen who have demonstrated excellence in academics, leadership, spirituality, and/or service in middle school.
 There is no separate application for these awards and students are notified of the award in their acceptance letter.

 Click here for complete step by step instructions.